Pop Culture Madness!

 William Wellman used his military experience as a WWI pilot to direct the war drama Wings (1927), the first to win the Academy Award for Best Picture.

-The first robot depicted in cinema was a gynoid named Maria in the science fiction film, Metropolis.
+The first robot depicted in cinema was a gynoid, Maria, in the science fiction film Metropolis.
 The 1927 classic will remain copyrighted until 2023, over 95 years after its release.

-Felix the Cat was the the first giant balloon to ever in the Macy's Thanksgiving Day Parade.
+Felix the Cat was the first giant balloon ever in the Macy’s Thanksgiving Day Parade.

-American Hero, Philo Farmsworth, invented a working television.
-He beat John Logie Beard, who had a tv-type demonstration in 1925 in London in court for the title and rights.
+American Hero, Philo Farnsworth invented a working television.
+In court, he beat John Logie Beard, who had a TV-type demonstration in 1925 in London in court for the title and rights.

-Another American hero, Charles Lindberg, travelled non-stop on his 'Spirit of Saint Louis' flight on May 20-21from New York's Long Island to Le Bourget Field in Paris, France.
+Another American hero, Charles Lindberg, traveled non-stop on his ‘Spirit of Saint Louis’ flight on May 20-21 from New York’s Long Island to Le Bourget Field in Paris, France.

-It was a Roman Catholic priest, Father Georges Lemaitre, that first proposed the Big Bang Theory, in 1927.
+It was a Roman Catholic priest, Father Georges Lemaitre, who proposed the Big Bang Theory, in 1927.

-Thomas Edison, Henry Ford and Harvey Firestone each contributed $25,000 to front a botanic research corporation in order to discover a domestic way to naturally produce rubber In 1927.
-Thier lab and equipment is still intact and the research was never fully completed.
+Thomas Edison, Henry Ford, and Harvey Firestone each contributed $25,000 to front a botanic research corporation to discover a domestic way to produce rubber In 1927.
+Their lab and equipment remain intact, and the research was never fully completed.

 Penicillin was discovered in 1928 by Scottish scientist Alexander Fleming.

-Santa Claus was issued a pilot's licence from the United States government in 1927.
+Santa Claus was issued a pilot’s license from the United States government in 1927.

 The first recorded recipe for S'mores can be found in the publication "Tramping and Trailing with the Girl Scouts" from 1927. #whatwasthefirstonecalled?